All files submitted in the VideoHive Stock Footage category must be prepared for commercial use.

 - Footage that contains little to no subject movement.
 When shooting a static environment, techniques such as pans, tilts, dollies, and tracks can be used to add movement.
 Please note, shots containing zooming in or out on static subjects will not be accepted.

 - Footage containing audio that does not add value to the file.
-For example, footage taken in a park can contain general background audio, but if two people happen to be close and their conversation is audible, the audio is not useful and should be removed from the file.
+For example, footage taken in a park can contain general background audio, but if two people happen to be close and their conversation is audible, the audio is not useful and that should be removed from the file.

 - Footage shot using a low-quality camera such as an action camera or mobile phone.